A swirling miasma of ancient wisdom traditions (The continuity of magic from East to West, Part 5)

 To Hercules, a votive Herculi VO(E)tivus (M L)

-Obviously he’s oversimplifying, since he’s left out the M L, but this implies that he agrees with the EDCS’ interpretation, that it is:⁶
+Obviously he’s oversimplifying, since he’s left out the M L, but this implies he agrees with the EDCS’ interpretation, that it is:⁶

 HERculi VOt(E)um [solvit] Merito Libens To Hercules, (he) fulfills? (his vow) willingly and deservedly

 To be clear, the inscription VOE is a hapax legomenon; this is literally the only instance of its use, so we’re all of us guessing.
-But given that the item is from a lararium, I’m more inclined to accept this interpretation.
-In a public temple or shrine, there’s a bunch of votives from various people, and it’s important not only for the god to know who’s made good on their oath, but also for other people, who will see that Quintus Domitius Tutus is a man of his word, and reveres the gods.
-In a lararium, within the atrium of a family’s home, the gods should already know to whom the votive pertains, and people who visit similarly know that this family has dutifully given a votive to the gods, so inscribing a name is less important.
+But given the item is from a lararium, I’m more inclined to accept this interpretation.
+In a public temple or shrine, there’s a bunch of votives from various people, and it’s important not only for the god to know who’s made good on their oath, but also for other people, who will see Quintus Domitius Tutus is a man of his word, and reveres the gods.
+In a lararium, within the atrium of a family’s home, the gods should already know to whom the votive pertains, and people who visit similarly know this family has dutifully given a votive to the gods, so inscribing a name is less important.